Pavithra-Veeramani/teamer/README.md

  The colors used in the website are star command blue (#0077b6) for navigation bar and footer.
 Corn flower blue (#8ecae6) for the create new event form.
 Consistent white (#ffffff) background color all the pages.

+ Please find the colours schemes that I used [here](https://coolors.co/0077b6-ffffff-8ecae6)

  ### Typography

- The main font used in the site is raleway.
-With sanserif as fall back font incase raleway is not imported properly.
+ The main font used in the site is Raleway.
+With Sanserif as fall back font incase raleway is not imported properly.

+ The link to the font can be found [here](https://fonts.google.com/specimen/Raleway?query=raleway)

 [Go to the top](#table-of-contents)